brycefisher/ephemerajs/README.md

  + `int(min,max)` - creates a callback function which returns an integer between min and max for a given value from a UUID.
  + `float(min,max)` - creates a callback function which returns a float between min and max for a given value from a UUID.
  + `arr(items)` - creates a callback function which selects an item from the array items.
- + `wArr(items, weights)` - **NOT IMPLEMENTED YET** creates a callback function which selects an item from the array items.
+ + `wArr(items, weights)` - creates a callback function which selects an item from the array items.
+Each element of items is an obj with freq and value properties.
+The freq property is a float between 0 and 1 stating the probability that this item is selected.
+Frequencies must add up to 1 altogether.
+If an item is selected, the value property will be returned.
-   Weights is an array of the same length as items but contains "cumulative frequencies" for the corresponding entry in items.
 Ex:

-     e.arr(['Sara', 'Joanna', 'Henrietta'], [0.5, 0.8, 1])
+     e.wArr([
+       {value:'Sara', freq:0.5},
+       {value:'Joanna', freq:0.3},
+       {value:'Henrietta', freq:0.2}
+     ]);

    In the above example, Sara has a 50% chance of being returned by the callback function.
 Joanna has a 30% chance, and Henrietta has a 20% chance.